 Discover Siena, Italy!

-The vaguely sloping Piazza del Campo is regarded as one of the most beautiful squares in all Italy due to its architecture, its specific shell-shaped form, the adjacent, stunning Palazzo Pubblico and the fine bell tower.
+The vaguely sloping Piazza del Campo is regarded as one of the most beautiful squares in all of Italy due to its architecture, specific shell-shaped form, the adjacent, stunning Palazzo Pubblico and the fine bell tower.
 Moreover, the paving on the square is divided into nine segments to represent the Governo dei Nove, the rule of The Nine who laid out the campo and governed Siena in its medieval heyday.
 The Palazzo Pubblico is still today home to the city’s local government.
-As a focal point, 11 narrow streets radiate into the old city of Siena from the plaza.
+As a focal point, 11 narrow streets radiate into the old Siena city from the plaza.

 Il Duomo, Siena Cathedral from the 12th century, is a masterpiece of Romanessque-Gothic architecture.
 The massive dome rises from a hexagonal base.
-The Cathedral has both a dome and a bell tower constructed of white and greenish-black marble in stripes (and with the addition of red marble on the cathedral façade).
+The Cathedral has a dome and a bell tower constructed of white and greenish-black marble in stripes (and with the addition of red marble on the cathedral façade).

 Florence in 3 days